miguelangelccdg00/miguelangelccdg00/README.md

 ###

-<p align="left">My name is Miguel Ángel and I'm aFull Stack Developer Junior, from Jaen, Spain</p>
+<p align="left">My name is Miguel Ángel and I'm a Full Stack Developer Junior, from Jaen, Spain</p>

 ###